JulianR0/monstermod-redo/README.md

 - Rework config processing to use a "key --> value" format. **[DONE]**
 - Add info_node and info_node_air support for AI navigation. **[DONE]**
 - Add node_viewer to debug node graph generation. **[DONE]**
-- Implement *-almost-* all Half-Life monsters.
+- Implement Gargantua and all Turrets from Half-Life.

 ### Tier 2